 Playing about with the Phaser effect is an easy way to make a human voice sound alien.
 It can be used from subtle to extreme voice altering, the same as many of these tools.

 In short, the Phaser effect combines the original signal with a copy that is slightly out of phase with the original.
 This means that the amplitudes of the two signals reach their highest and lowest points at slightly different times.
-It is used to create whooshing and sweeping sounds and is commonly used to effect guitar but can also be used to create other-worldly effects on the human voice!
+It is used in audio editing to create whooshing and sweeping sounds and is commonly used to effect guitar but can also be used to create other-worldly effects on the human voice!

 2. Pitch Shifter